CivicActions/accessibility/_guide/tools.md

 *   [Accessibility Insights by Microsoft](https://accessibilityinsights.io/) - [Accessibility Insights GitHub Page](https://github.com/microsoft/accessibility-insights-web) \
 Feature-rich testing suite for reviewing/auditing a11y on web sites, Android apps and Windows apps.
 *   [Accessibility Toolbar Plugin](https://webworks.ga/acc_toolbar/) - [ACC Toolbar on GitHub](https://github.com/mickidum/acc_toolbar) \
-A simple accessibility component _without dependencies_ you can add to your site which includes a variety of tools (change text size, contrast level, etc...) that allow users with disabilities an easy and convenient way to browse.
+A component you can add to your site which adds tools that give people with vision disabilities a way to change text size, contrast level, etc...
 *   [axe by Deque](https://www.deque.com/axe/) - [axe GitHub Page](https://github.com/dequelabs/axe-core) \
-A leading digital accessibility toolkit that powers many other a11y testing projects and offers various levels of engagement, via browser extension tests or continuous integration automated a11y testing via their API.
+A leading testing toolkit that powers many other projects and offers different levels of usage, through browser extension tests or within continuous integration via their API.
 *   [bbc-a11y](https://github.com/bbc/bbc-a11y/blob/master/guides/using/checking-a-website.md) on GitHub \
 This tool runs a set of tests against a set of URLs to verify whether each one meets the [BBC accessibility guidelines](https://www.bbc.co.uk/accessibility/forproducts/guides/mobile/).
 Can be run from the command line and added to continuous integration pipelines.
 *   [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) - [Lighthouse on GitHub](https://github.com/GoogleChrome/lighthouse) \
 Extremely flexible and popular testing suite from Google that can be run directly on pages, from the command line, or as a Node module.
 *   [IBM Equal Access Toolkit](https://www.ibm.com/able/toolkit/) - [equal-access on GitHub](https://github.com/IBMa/equal-access) \
-Tools from IBM that can automate accessibility checking from a browser or in a continuous development/build environment.
+Tools from IBM that can automate accessibility testing from a browser, or when added to a continuous integration environment.
 *   [Explore ARIA Landmarks Browser Extension](http://matatk.agrip.org.uk/landmarks/) - [Landmarks on GitHub](https://github.com/matatk/landmarks) \
 Browser extension that allows you to navigate a web page via WAI-ARIA landmarks, using the keyboard or a pop-up menu.